DCAN-Labs/BOBsRepositoryRTD/docs/contribute.md

-# How to Contribute to the Repository
+# How to Contribute to the Repository - 🚧 UNDER CONSTRUCTION 🚧

 We welcome neuroanatomists and other experts to further refine these segmentations, delineate additional ROIs, segment existing ROIs based on alternate research-based interpretations of best practice, etc, and make your updated data available on our open repository.
 To contribute, please follow the steps below.